QuixThe2nd/metadatarr/README.md

 To enable [Cross-Seed](https://www.cross-seed.org/) integration, [configure a webhook](https://www.cross-seed.org/docs/basics/options#notificationwebhookurls).
 Set the notification webhook URL to `http://localhost:9191/api/uncross-seed`.

 ## Triggering Jobs
 Metadatarr runs automatically on an interval, the more frequently it runs, the better.
 However on less powerful machines, frequent runs may cause slow-downs.
 Depending on your rules, you might be better of setting a much slower frequency of job runs, and instead configure your BitTorrent client to trigger jobs when new torrents are added.
-This can be done by running `curl -X POST http://localhost:9191/api/run-jobs` on torrent add.
+This can be done by running `curl -X POST http://localhost:9191/api/run-jobs` on torrent add (or complete).

 ## Contributing
 Metadatarr was built to solve real-world problems managing large torrent collections.
 If you have similar needs or improvements, contributions are welcome!